 Great! you're all signed in.
 Click to download your resource.Download

 Student interactions within the closed course group are to be professional, confidential, and intellectual.
-All communications, including shared artwork and visual images, shall be constructive and appropriate with thoughtful consideration given to subject matter that could be considered offensive to others.
-The types of prohibited conduct set forth in this policy are not intended to be all-inclusive or limit the types of inappropriate conduct that may subject a student to sanctions or disciplinary action.
+All communications, including shared artwork and visual images, shall be constructive and appropriate with thoughtful consideration given to potentially offensive subject matter.
+The types of prohibited conduct outlined in this policy are not intended to be all-inclusive or limit the types of inappropriate conduct that may subject a student to sanctions or disciplinary action.

-Any student who violates the Student Code of Conduct Policy will be placed on academic probation on the first offense.
-If the disruptive behavior persists and there is a second offense, the student will be removed from the course or degree program, per the Academic Probation and Dismissal Policy and issued a refund according to the Transfer, Withdrawal, and Tuition Reimbursement Policy.
+Any student who violates the Student Code of Conduct Policy will be placed on probation on the first offense.
+If the disruptive behavior persists and there is a second offense, the student will be removed from the course or degree program, per the Disciplinary Probation and Dismissal Policy, and issued a refund according to the Add/Drop, Withdrawal, and Tuition Reimbursement Policy.